Esri/jsapi-resources/.github/ISSUE_TEMPLATE/esm-report.md

 <!--
 STEP 1: Are you in the right place?

-- Is this a bug related to @arcgis/core ES modules?
+- Are you using a local build of @arcgis/core ES modules?

 - Have you already searched [open](https://github.com/Esri/jsapi-resources/issues) and [closed](https://github.com/Esri/jsapi-resources/issues?q=is%3Aissue+is%3Aclosed) issues on this repo?